Michigan Tech Prepares to Maintain Outstanding Education Despite Proposed Budget Cuts

 “We are looking forward to conversations with the Legislature regarding relief on unfunded mandates,” said Michigan Tech president Glenn Mroz.
 “We have anticipated and planned for state spending reductions for several years now, and the only real question was what the dollar reduction in the governor’s budget would be.”

-The Executive Team will be reviewing its budget reduction plan with the Board of Control next week at a Board retreat.
+The Executive Team will be reviewing its budget reduction plan with the Board of Trustees next week at a Board retreat.

 “Our task in the coming days and months is to choose the best financial options for Michigan Tech, so that our programs continue to instill the knowledge and confidence that graduates need to be top-ranked in science, technology, engineering, math and management,” Mroz said.